istio/istio.io/content/en/docs/setup/install/operator/index.md

 ---

 {{< warning >}}
-Use of the in-cluster operator for new Istio installations is discouraged in favor of the [Helm](/docs/setup/install/helm) and [Istioctl](/docs/setup/install/istioctl) installation methods.
-While the in-cluster operator will continue to be supported, new feature requests will not be prioritized.
+Use of the operator for new Istio installations is discouraged in favor of the [Helm](/docs/setup/install/helm) and [Istioctl](/docs/setup/install/istioctl) installation methods.
+While the operator will continue to be supported, new feature requests will not be prioritized.
 {{< /warning >}}